Kousik-Sasmal/IPL_data_API_demo_streamlit/README.md

-# Streamlit demo APP for API services of IPL data analysis
+# Streamlit demo APP for API services of IPL data (till 2022) analysis

 I have created a demo APP for API services of IPL data analysis using `streamlit`.